jasnoorvirk26/SuperstoreSalesAnalysis/README.md

 ## How to Run This Project

 ### SQL Queries
-- Import the sales orders data into your SQL environment (e.g., MySQL, SQL Server) and run the provided SQL scripts to perform the analyses.
+- Import the sales orders data into your SQL environment (e.g. SQL Server) and run the provided SQL scripts to perform the analyses.

 ### Power BI Dashboard
 - Open the `.pbix` file in Power BI Desktop to explore the dashboard and perform further analyses.